mooooburg-dev/clip/README.md

 ---
 layout: home
-title: Jekyll Gitbook Theme
+title: articles for developer
 permalink: /
 ---

-Make Jelly site have a GitBook look!
+Makes a better mind than before.

 ## Demo